intel/ad-rss-lib/README.md

 These releases extends the 3.x version with handling of unstructured roads and pedestrians.

 #### Release 3.x.x <a name="release_3"></a>
-These releases improve the 2.x version capabilities on scene creation.
+These releases improve the 2.x version capabilities on constellation creation.

 #### Release 2.x.x <a name="release_2"></a>
 These releases extend the 1.x version with map integration for extended usability.

 #### Release 1.x.x <a name="release_1"></a>
 The initial release of the C++ software library for RSS implements a subset of the rules and calculations specified in the published RSS paper.
-This means that this release handles a subset of autonomous driving scenarios, described below.
+This means that this release handles a subset of automated driving scenarios, described below.
 Scenarios other than this subset cannot be handled.

 ##### Features & Limitations
 This release implements the RSS calculations and rules corresponding to the following scenarios: